Frequently Asked Questions

 Pet accidents on rugs

-Always 1st test for color-fastness in an inconspicuous spot & wait until the tested area is dry before proceeding.
+Always 1st test in an inconspicuous spot to ensure the dyes used are truly colorfast and wait until the tested area is dry before proceeding.
+This is because there is wide variety in the types of dyes, fibers and processes for making rugs colorfast.
 Clean up the soil as much as possible with dry paper towels or cloths.
 Next, spray the surface until it is soaked with Force of Nature, wait for 2 minutes, then use clean paper towels or cloths to wipe up any remaining soil.
 It’s critical to spray all the layers of the rug that have been soiled.
 For example you should spray even the under side of the rug if the accident has soaked through.
 That will stop the odor at its source.
 Let the surface dry and if any odor remains, go through the process again to ensure all layers of the surface have been saturated with Force of Nature.

 Spills on rugs & furniture

-Always 1st test in an inconspicuous spot for color-fastness & wait until the tested area is dry before proceeding.
+Always 1st test in an inconspicuous spot to ensure the dyes used are truly colorfast and wait until the tested area is dry before proceeding.
+This is because there is wide variety in the types of dyes, fibers and processes for making fabrics and rugs colorfast.
 Blot the spill, spray Force of Nature, then wipe (repeat if necessary).
-It cleans as well as Resolve and won’t remove color like bleach does.
+It cleans as well as Resolve and won’t remove color like bleach does on colorfast rugs.

 Thermoses, straw cups, sippy cups, water bottles

 Spray thoroughly, shake to get into all the nooks & crannies, wait 30 seconds, then wipe or rinse.

 On brass and copper, either rinse with water or wipe until it’s thoroughly dry because Force of Nature shouldn’t sit on soft metals over time.

 Do I need to wear protective gloves when using Force of Nature?